MrZainRP/dirtymoney-conversion/README.md

 6. An example image is included in this repository.
 Add it to your inventory images folder.
 If using lj-inventory, add the images to: lj-inventory/html/images/

 7. If you attend to the above steps you will need to restart the server in order for the new added items to be recognised by qb-core.
-Attemtping to refer to "dirtymoney" without doing this will cause errors.
+Attempting to refer to "dirtymoney" without doing this will cause errors.

 ### C. USING YOUR NEW "DIRTYMONEY"

-8. Now that dirtymoney exists in your city/server, your goal is to go through each of the resources/scripts you are using and replace references to "markedbills" to references to "dirtymoney".
+8. Now that dirtymoney exists in your city/server (following a restart of the server after adding it in), your goal is to go through each of the resources/scripts you are using and replace any references to "markedbills" to references to "dirtymoney".
+Running two different illegal proceeds systems is very much not recommended (pick one or the other).

-9. This is not as simple as changing the name "markedbills" to "dirtymoney" - but it is close.
+9. The conversion is, unfortunately, not as simple as changing the name "markedbills" to "dirtymoney" - but it is close.

 10. The reason for one extra layer of complexity is because "markedbills" contain their value in the "info" field of the item.
 1x markedbills can be worth $2000 for example.
-Whereas with dirtymoney, 2000x dirtymoney = 2000 dirty dollars.
+Whereas with dirtymoney, 2000x dirtymoney = 2000 dirty dollars - any description is purely cosmetic and serves no arithmatic function.

-11. If we take qb-storerobbery as an example of a base qb-core script that rewards players in "markedbills", open qb-storerobbery/server/main.lua and refer to lines 47-52 which are, by default, as follows:
+11. If we take qb-storerobbery as an example of a base qb-core script that rewards players in "markedbills" and which will need to be converted (please note: mz-storerobbery already has these options set and you adjust via config.
+But assuming you are using qb-storerobbery), please open qb-storerobbery/server/main.lua and refer to lines 47-52 which are, by default (as at the time of writing this), as follows:

 ```lua
     local bags = math.random(1,3)